EnvGen/POGENOM/docs/source/Usage.rst

 "fraction": "0.15",
   Fraction of reads to be subsampled when running the pipeline using dataset: "prefilt".
-  Values lower then 15% will difficult the selection of samples with coverage close to the min_coverage 10.
+  Lowering the fraction increases the uncertaintly in the coverage estimates.
-  Values higher then 25% will considerable increase the size of the directory <temp_sub_Reads_dir>/Reads/ and the runtime.
+  Increasing the fraction increases the size of the directory <temp_sub_Reads_dir>/Reads/ and the runtime.

 "temp_sub_Reads_dir": "PREFILT",
-  Directory storing Reads subsampled, when running the pipeline using dataset: "prefilt".
-The size of this directory may be hundreds of GBs.
+  Directory storing the subsampled reads when running the pipeline using dataset: "prefilt".
+The size of this directory will "fraction" * the size of "dataset".

 "mags_ext": ".fa",
-  Extention used on your MAGs.
+  Extention used on your genome files.

 "reads_ext": ".fq.gz",
-  Extention used on your Reads, after R1.
-For instance, ".fq.gz" if reads are named "sample_R1.fq.gz, sample_R2.fq.gz".
+  Extention used on your read files.
+For instance, ".fq.gz" if files are named "sample_R1.fq.gz & sample_R2.fq.gz".

 "fwd_index": "_R1",
-  Index used to define forward reads in your sample dataset.
+  Index used to define forward reads.

 "rev_index": "_R2",
-  Index used to define reverse reads in your dataset.
+  Index used to define reverse reads.

 "bowtie2_params": "--ignore-quals --mp 1,1 --np 1 --rdg 0,1 --rfg 0,1 --score-min L,0,-0.05",
-  Mapping parameters.
+  Bowtie2 mapping parameters.
 The –score-min then gives the minimum score that is allowed to report an alignment.
   Here, It represents a 95% identity threshold.
   For more information visit http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml

 "mapqual": 20,
-  Reads mapping quality threshold in BAM files.
-Integer number.
+  Read mapping quality threshold in BAM files.
+Integer.
 Parameter used in samtools view -q {}.

 "samtools_view_alignment_extra_filters": "-f 2 -F 1024",
   Filters used for selecting mapped reads to be included in the BAM file.
   Here it selects only paired reads (-f 2) and avoids optical duplicates (-F 1024).
   If no filters are required, then set an empty string ("samtools_view_alignment_extra_filters": "",)

 "min_coverage": 10,
-  Minimum genome coverage per sample per MAG (higher than, not included), integer number.
+  Minimum genome coverage per sample per genome (higher than, not included), integer.
   When dataset: "prefilt", a min_coverage value lower than 10 will select all samples, and the prefilter will be obsolete.

 "min_breadth": 40,
-  Minimum genome breadth per sample per MAG, integer number.
+  Minimum genome breadth per sample per genome.
+Integer.

 "min_bsq_for_cov_median_calculation": 15,
   Minimum base quality when counting the number of bases per genome position during coverage calculation.
 Integer number.